-A dedicated clock is used by the transceivers.
+A dedicated clock is used by the transceivers; this is connected to the dclk port on the core.
 The example design uses a 50 MHz clock.
 Choosing a different frequency might allow sharing of clock resources.
-See the 7 Series FPGAs GTX/GTH Transceivers User Guide [Ref 3] and the 7 Series FPGAs GTP Transceivers User Guide [Ref 4] for details about this clock.
+See the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 2] and the 7 Series FPGAs GTP Transceivers User Guide (UG482) [Ref 3] for details about this clock.

-Figure 3-1: Clock Scheme for Dune Networks RXAUI - 7 Series GTX Transceivers
+Figure 3-3: Clock Scheme for Dune Networks RXAUI - GTX Transceivers